This hiking holiday in the Altiplano of Chile’s Atacama desert combines four days of treks with a vehicle tour to salt flats and altiplanic lakes.

 We will be able to observe the abandoned mines.

 The trail continues through the river canyon and we start getting glimpses of the giant cacti that emerge from the arid and barren desert.
 There are some areas of the valley that are so dry that scientists have not found any traces of life, not even bacteria.

-After crossing a section of the canyon we finally arrive at Río Grande Village, one of the few original indigenous communities of Atacameño people that still remain.
+Eventually, we leave the canyon and start to climb up, following a very old path that was used by the llama caravans in pre-Hispanic time.
+Our final destination is Río Grande Village, one of the few original indigenous communities of Atacameño people that still remain.

 We camp on the banks of the river and, if we are lucky, we will get to know some of the local villagers.

 Highest point: 3,500m/11,480ft

 Today we are beginning the most challenging day of the trek in terms of physical demand.

 Once we finish breakfast we start trekking towards Machuca Village.
 The trail continues along the course of small streams that give form to narrow and beautiful valleys inhabited by native people and their herds of llamas.